Generic Name: Buprenorphine Buccal Film (byoo pre NOR feen)

 - The chance of very bad and sometimes deadly breathing problems may be greater when you first start buprenorphine buccal film or anytime your dose is raised.

-- Even one dose of this medicine may be deadly if it is taken by someone else or by accident, especially in children.
+- Even one dose of buprenorphine buccal film may be deadly if it is taken by someone else or by accident, especially in children.
 If buprenorphine buccal film is taken by someone else or by accident, get medical help right away.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - This medicine has an opioid drug in it.
 The use of opioid drugs along with a benzodiazepine drug or other drugs that may make you drowsy or slow your actions has led to very bad side effects.
 Side effects that have happened include slowed or trouble breathing and deaths.
 Benzodiazepine drugs include drugs like alprazolam, diazepam, and lorazepam.
 Benzodiazepine drugs are used to treat many health problems like anxiety, trouble sleeping, or seizures.
 Talk with the doctor.

 - Many drugs interact with buprenorphine buccal film and can raise the chance of side effects like deadly breathing problems.
 Talk with your doctor and pharmacist to make sure it is safe to use buprenorphine buccal film with all of your drugs.

 - Do not take with alcohol or products that have alcohol.
 Unsafe and sometimes deadly effects may happen.

 - Get medical help right away if you feel very sleepy, very dizzy, or if you pass out.
 Caregivers or others need to get medical help right away if the patient does not respond, does not answer or react like normal, or will not wake up.